• Skip to main content

 How Analog-to-Digital Converters Work

-So far we discussed how to convert digital to analog signals, now let's learn how to do the opposite, that is convert an analog signal into a digital signal.
+So far I have explained how to convert digital to analog signals, now I have explained how to do the opposite, that is convert an analog signal into a digital signal.
 This can be implemented through a well known method called the dual-slope method.

 The following figure shows the block diagram for the standard dual slope ADC converter.